afrase/kodiswift/docs/tutorial.rst

 ========

-At the end of this tutorial we're going to have a basic version of the Academic Earth Plugin.
+At the end of this tutorial we're going to have a basic version of the Academic Earth Addon.
 This plugin plays videos from http://www.academicearth.org/.

 Since this tutorial is meant to cover the usage of kodiswift, we will not be covering HTML scraping.
 It makes sense to partition your scraping code into a